Join The Marine Mammal Center's Team

 Animal Care

-The Veterinary Technician Internship is an exciting opportunity for students in a veterinary technician program or licensed veterinary technicians who are interested in increasing their technical skills, gaining experience and knowledge as a technician in veterinary medicine, and learning about the behavior, rescue and rehabilitation of marine mammals.
-This position works with our veterinary staff and the Center’s animal care volunteers to provide veterinary care for our patients, which consist of phocids, otariids, and the occasional cetaceans and sea otters.
+The Veterinary Technician Externship is an exciting opportunity for students in a veterinary technician program and/or approved alternate route track to become a licensed veterinary technician who are interested in increasing their technical skills, gaining experience and knowledge as a technician in veterinary medicine, and learning and about the behavior, rescue and rehabilitation of marine mammals.
+This position works with our veterinary staff and the Center’s animal care volunteers to provide veterinary care for our patients, which consists of phocids, otariids, and the occasional cetaceans and sea otters.

-Due to the cyclic nature of our patients, our Veterinary Technician Internships are available from February through September.
-Each internship opportunity may vary slightly depending upon our patient load and what opportunities are available.
-During the internship, students will be on their own trajectory, independent of any other students, depending upon their capabilities and experience.
+Due to the cyclic nature of our patients, our Veterinary Technician Externships are available from February through September.
+Each externship opportunity may vary slightly depending upon our patient load and what opportunities are available.
+During the externship, students will be on their own trajectory, independent of any other students, depending upon their capabilities and experience.

 Pathology & Diagnostics